Jimmie Dale

 Jimmie Dale is a fictional character created by Frank L. Packard in 1914.
-Stories featuring the character were published in magazines including People's Magazine, collected in books, and adapted to film.
+Stories featuring the character otherwise known as the Grey Seal were published in magazines including People's Magazine, collected in books, and adapted to film.

 Fictional biography

-A wealthy playboy by day, at night he puts on inconspicuous dark clothes, a mask and a black slouch hat and becomes The Grey Seal, who enters businesses or homes and cracks safes, always leaving a diamond shaped, grey paper "seal" (with gum on the back) behind to mark his conquest (so others will not be blamed for his crimes), but never taking anything.
+A wealthy playboy by day, at night he puts on inconspicuous dark clothes, a mask and a black slouch hat and becomes the Grey Seal, who enters businesses or homes and cracks safes, always leaving a diamond shaped, grey paper "seal" (with gum on the back) behind to mark his conquest (so others will not be blamed for his crimes), but never taking anything.
 He was just doing it for "the sheer deviltry of it" at first, but when an unknown woman known only as Tocsin (from chapter 7, after he finds a ring belonging to her with "Sonnez le Tocsin" on it, French for "Ring the alarm bell") catches him (before the first book) she blackmails him to war on certain crime organizations.
 In the first story, she had left him alone for a year with no new cases.
 She soon makes up for lost time.

 As the Grey Seal, he wears a mask and carries a girdle full of lock picks and such meaning no door or safe can defy him.
 A case starts with Dale receiving a letter in a roundabout way from the woman with very complete instructions on what he is to do.
 There is never any explanation how she gains such incredible knowledge of every crime, every house and every criminal and even how she knows everything about Dale, though she too has an underworld identity.
 He memorises each letter then tears them into the tiniest pieces and discards them.
 He has searched for clues as to who she is but has found none.
 Though Dale carries a gun, he does not kill, not even when a thief stole a letter before he read it and learned his identity.
 It is mostly used as a threat.
 The Grey Seal originally has the respect of the Underworld, thinking him another thief but when he exposes to the police a crooked lawyer who helped many of them as well as some crooks, they want him dead.